tsumarios/Machine-Learning-Basics/README.md

 # Machine-Learning-Basics

-Basics SLR and MLR examples from the Workshop: European Physical Society Young Minds 2021
+Basics SLR and MLR examples learned from the Workshop: European Physical Society Young Minds 2021.